aisha-gupta-1/IOS-codepath-prework/README.md

 ## Video Walkthrough

 Here is a video walkthrough of the features that were implemented.
-Click on th GIF below to view the whole video!
+The first clip is a GIF, and the second is an embdded link to a Loom video, per the instructions in the README template.

 ![](https://i.imgur.com/xE8hfQ4.gif)